seldonian-framework/Tutorials/examples/comp_winner_yerawar.md

     </p>

     <p>
     	In this tutorial, we show how Seldonian algorithm can be used in this context to build a fair online education system which is fair across various student demographics.
-We use the [OULAD dataset](https://analyse.kmi.open.ac.uk/open_dataset) here, which contains information about 32,593 students and their demographic data, used in predicting whether a student is likely to pass the courses offered by Open University.
+We use the <a href="https://analyse.kmi.open.ac.uk/open_dataset">OULAD dataset</a>, which contains information about 32,593 students and their demographic data, used in predicting whether a student is likely to pass the courses offered by Open University.
 Open University is a public British University that also has the highest number of undergraduate students in the UK.
 The data presented here is sourced from the Open University's Online Learning platform.
     </p>
 	</div>